Bring images to life with the Adobe Photoshop animated GIF maker.

 Adobe Photoshop makes it easy to create moving images of your own with high-quality GIFs that can tell more complex stories than a static image ever could.

 Watch Kendall Plant’s GIF-creation process in this quick one-minute video.
 The steps are written out below.

-Her work incorporates nature, street photography, and skulls.
-Plant is a designer, art director, and content creator who brings her unique creative approach to Adobe as an associate creative director.
+With work that incorporates nature, street photography, and even skulls, Kendall Plant is a designer, art director, and who brings a unique approach to her work at Adobe as an associate creative director.